• Support Home

 • Color‑capable configurations (CFA or RGB / YCbCr / YUV), depending on PixelSizeMode and line count.

-The Triton2 linescan exposes both AcquisitionFrameRate and AcquisitionLineRate controls, but only one can be actively controlled at a time.
+The Triton2 line scan camera exposes both AcquisitionFrameRate and AcquisitionLineRate controls, but only one can be actively controlled at a time.

-• Only one of these can be True at any given time:
+• Only one of these modes can be True at any given time:

 • AcquisitionFrameRateEnable